jagodakrystosiak/QuestionMark/README.md

 - Postman

 ## Features
-- Quest can read questions and answers
+- Guest can read questions and answers
-- Quest can register and become a user for more posibilities
+- Guest can register and become a user for more posibilities
 - User can login by email and password
 - User can add questions and answers
 - User can edit or delete added questions and answers